TIBCOSoftware/snappydata/docs/GettingStarted.md

 SnappyData fuses Apache Spark with an in-memory database to deliver a data engine capable of processing streams, transactions and interactive analytics in a single cluster.

 ### The Challenge with Spark and Remote Data Sources
 Apache Spark is a general purpose parallel computational engine for analytics at scale.
 At its core, it has a batch design center and can access disparate data sources in a highly parallelized manner for its distributed computations.
 Typically, data is fetched lazily as a result of SQL query or a Dataset (RDD) getting materialized.
 This can be quite inefficient and expensive if the data set has to be repeatedly processed.
-Caching within Spark is immutable and still requires the application to periodically refresh the data set Let alone having to bear the burden of duplicating the dataset.
+Caching within Spark is immutable and still requires the application to periodically refresh the data set, let alone having to bear the burden of duplicating the dataset.

 Analytic processing requires massive data sets to be repeatedly copied and data to be reformatted to suit Spark.
 In many cases, it ultimately fails to deliver the promise of interactive analytic performance.
 For instance, each time an aggregation is run on a large Cassandra table, it necessitates streaming the entire table into Spark to do the aggregation.
 Caching within Spark is immutable and results in stale insight.